tylert/linux-pi-boot-camp/source/volunteer_info.rst

 * AC power cable (in case someone lugs in a desktop)

-If you prefer to work in small teams and share equipment, that will probably be fine as well.
+If you prefer to work in small teams and share equipment, that will probably be fine.
 We are hoping that some of this stuff may be borrowed from one of the labs there but it would be very helpful if you could still try to bring stuff anyway to try to ensure there aren't any gaps.

 A lot of laptops have built-in SD card readers.
 This might allow you to write to both the full-size SD cards used in older generation Raspberry Pi units as